clemllovio/over_ride/level01/Ressources/walkthrough.md

 - Shellcode: 21 bytes
 - Padding: 80 (offset) - 21 (shellcode size) = 59 bytes
-- Address of shellcode: The address where the second fgets() is writing the input
+- Address of shellcode: The address where the second fgets() is writing the input.
+We, sometimes, need to add 16 bytes to the address due to an offset of ltrace.

 Instead of executing the puts() function, our shellcode will be executed, giving us a shell.